The Holonomy Inverse Problem

+\item Since the first release of the present article on arXiv (May 2021), the notion of \emph{Parry's free monoid} introduced in \S\ref{section:weak-strong} has proved to be extremely powerful.
+In particular, it was used in the companion papers \cite{Cekic-Lefeuvre-Moroianu-Semmelmann-21, Lefeuvre-21} in order to show that the frame flow of nearly $0.25$-pinched negatively-curved Riemannian manifolds is ergodic, thus almost answering a long-standing conjecture of Brin \cite[Conjecture 2.6]{Brin-82}.

+\item Furthermore, in \cite[Theorem 4.5]{Cekic-Lefeuvre-23-polynomial} we were strikingly able to show \emph{global} injectivity of the primitive trace map under a suitable low-rank assumption, by exhibiting a relation with real algebraic geometry.

-\item We expect to be able to show a stability estimate version of Theorem \ref{theorem:injectivity}, namely that the distance between connections up to gauge-equivalence is controlled (at least locally) by the distance between their images under the primitive trace map $\mc{T}^\sharp$.
-We believe that such an estimate should prove that the moduli space of connections up to gauge-equivalence $\mathbb{A}_{\E}$ (locally) embeds naturally via the primitive trace map as a closed topological (H\"older-continuous) Banach submanifold of $\ell^\infty(\mc{C}^\sharp)$.
+\item Moreover, in \cite[Theorem 1.1]{Cekic-Lefeuvre-23-stability} we showed a stability estimate version of Theorem \ref{theorem:injectivity}, namely that the distance between connections up to gauge equivalence is controlled (at least locally) by the distance between their images under the primitive trace map $\mathcal{T}^\sharp$.

-\item We believe that the representation-theoretic approach developed in \S\ref{section:livsic} using Parry's free monoid $\mathbf{G}$ could be pushed further.
-In a subsequent article \cite{Cekic-Lefeuvre-21-3}, we will study the particular case of the Levi-Civita connection on the tangent bundle of Anosov manifolds and try to classify the possible images $\rho(\mathbf{G}) \subset \mathrm{O}(n)$.
-This problem is intimately connected to the dynamics of the frame flow.

 \item Eventually, the arguments developed in \S\ref{section:livsic} mainly rely on the use of homoclinic orbits; to these orbits, we will associate a notion of \emph{length} which is well-defined as an element of $\R/T_\star\Z$, for some real number $T_\star > 0$.
 We believe that, similarly to the set of periodic orbits where one defines the \emph{Ruelle zeta function}